Child Custody Lawyers in Portland

 Protecting Your Custody Rights to the Fullest Extent

 As a parent or grandparent, or even as another family member or person interested in a child’s well-being, you may have the right to a meaningful relationship with that child.
 This may include physical custody as well as making decisions regarding the child’s care.
-Child custody matters are highly complex and often emotionally charged as well, making it important to involve a competent attorney who can protect your rights.
+Child custody matters are highly complex and often emotionally charged as well, making it important to involve a competent Portland child custody attorney who can protect your rights.

-Levine Law Center represents clients across the greater Portland area in custody proceedings related to divorce, paternity, fathers’ rights, mothers’ rights, grandparents’ rights, and third-party custodial rights.
+The Portland child custody lawyer at Levine Law Center represents clients across the greater Portland area in custody proceedings related to divorce, paternity, fathers’ rights, mothers’ rights, grandparents’ rights, and third-party custodial rights.
 If you are going through a divorce or are dealing with any other issue involving custody or visitation, our Portland child custody attorneys may be able to help.

-Types of Child Custody Matters We Handle
+Types of Child Custody Matters Our Portland Child Custody Lawyer Handles

 Child custody and parenting time (visitation) must be addressed if parents are divorcing or separating.
 It may also come up in paternity cases, or if a child’s parents are incapacitated or lose their lives.
 Our Portland custody lawyers stand ready to help in any such situation.

-We handle all types of child custody matters, including:
+Our Portland child custody lawyers handle all types of child custody matters, including: